climatedu/climatedu/data/course/urbanization.md

 So far, we’ve mainly talked about how factories affect climate change.
 Have you considered the converse - how climate change affects factories?
 Most factory workers already work in tight spaces with no air conditioning or ventilation, which puts their health at risk on a daily basis.
 What happens as global temperatures rise and there are more hot days per year?
 These workers become even more at risk for heat exposure related conditions - heat stroke, fatigue, and even death.
 Outdoor workers like agriculture workers, commercial fishermen, and first responders are also at risk!
 As we keep learning about the climate crisis, it’s important to keep those who will be directly affected in mind.

-<span style="text-decoration:underline;">Fast Food</span>

-With every burger, milkshake, and plate of fries comes a cost.
+**Fast Food:** With every burger, milkshake, and plate of fries comes a cost.
 The global fast food industry makes hundreds of billions annually and is dominated by “fast food giants.”
 These are your typical drive-by, chain restaurants: McDonald’s, KFC, Burger King, Pizza Hut, etc. So just how big is their carbon footprint?

 Take a look at this burger fact sheet about how much one hamburger affects the environment.